 - (c) Vibratory Rollers.
 Vibratory rollers shall be steel-tired tandem rollers, having a minimum weight of 7 tons.
 The vibratory rollers shall have amplitude and frequency controls, speedometer, and be specifically designed to compact the material on which the vibratory roller is used.
 Operate the vibratory roller according to the manufacturer's recommendations. - (4) Hand Tools.
 Keep hand tools used in the production, hauling, or placement of asphalt concrete pavement clean and free of contaminants.
 Liquids, such as diesel or mineral spirits, may be used to clean the hand tools.
 Do not contaminate the asphalt concrete pavement with cleaning liquids.
 Clean hand tools over a catch pan with the capacity to hold all the cleaning liquid in the container should it spill.
 Dry the hand tools before using with the asphaltic material. - (5) Material Transfer Vehicle (MTV).
+The use of MTV's is only for paving projects on the island of Oahu.

 Use a Material Transfer Vehicle when placing the surface course of the asphalt concrete pavement.
 Areas where the MTV is not required include auxiliary lanes less than 0.1 mile long, bridge deck approaches, ramps, shoulders, side streets, tapers and turning lanes.
 The MTV shall independently deliver mixtures from the hauling equipment to the paving equipment.
-A paver hopper insert with a minimum capacity of 10 tons shall be installed in the hopper of conventional paving equipment when a MTV is used.
+A paver hopper insert with a minimum capacity of ten tons shall be installed in the hopper of conventional paving equipment when a MTV is used.